Synthesizer

 • Dynamics method: Master control

-• Default (single-note dynamics and velocity): use MIDI CC to communicate with soundfont if enabled in individual instrument
+• Default (single-note dynamics and velocity): Use MIDI CC (and redundent MIDI velocity signals) to communicate with sound library if enabled in individual instrument

 • CC to use:

-• MIDI CC number that Musescore use to communicate with all soundfont.
-Match this to the SoundFont you loaded.
-You cannot edit soundfont's attenuation response inside Musescore, see Edit a Soundfont to use MIDI CC mod instead.
+• The MIDI CC number that Musescore use to communicate with all sound libraries.
+Match this to the sound libraries loaded.
+Users cannot edit sound library file's attenuation response inside Musescore, see Edit a Soundfont to use MIDI CC mod instead.

 • Available options are CC 1, CC 2 (default), CC 4, CC 11.